Published by: Avon

 SPOILER ALERT ⚠

 I’m not a fan of the execution of Claiming the Courtesan.
-However, I thought what Anna Campbell tried to accomplish in her first book was refreshing.
-I categorize the style of this romance as a neo-bodice ripper.
-It attempts to capture the sexual power struggles contained in those older books, but it’s very modern in its presentation.
+I did think, though, what Anna Campbell tried to accomplish in her first book was refreshing.

 Something Old is New Again